-To ensure that a student in either option will receive good exposure to the research environment, all students are required to complete either a thesis or a professional project that includes research aspects.
+To ensure that students in the MSME program will receive good exposure to the research environment, students in the project option are required to complete a professional project that includes research aspects.
 In addition, all students will be required to complete research-oriented class projects within many of the mechanical engineering graduate courses.